Understanding Power BI Licenses

 As part of our Microsoft 365 licensing, Virginia Tech will assign students access to the Power BI Standard license and faculty and staff access to the Power BI Pro license.

 Users with the Power BI Standard (free) license can download the Desktop Client, upload reports, and have access to all filters and dynamic report bells and whistles.

 Those with this license have full access to their own workspace, however, they are restricted from accessing shared workspaces.
 A user with only the Standard license can be given access to any workspace, but only when he/she uses the link.
-Once the link is used, a message will appear inviting them to upgrade to Pro or access a free 30-day trial of the Pro license.

 Sharing Reports with Users with Standard Licenses